dharmeshkakadia/MonteCarloArea/README.md

     git clone https://github.com/dharmeshkakadia/MonteCarloArea/ && cd MonteCarloArea
     ```

-2. Lets create a Mesos + Marathon cluster using Mesosphere docker images:
+2. Lets create a Mesos + Marathon cluster using Mesosphere docker images.
+Mesos web interface will be available at [http://localhost:5050](http://localhost:5050) and Marathon web interface will be avilable at [http://localhost:8080](http://localhost:8080).
+(If you are using boot2docker substitute the ip of the docker VM)
     ```shell
     docker-compose up -d
     ```